Global search

 What’s the situation?

-The Federal Court has recently intervened to freeze the assets of a Melbourne-based financial adviser operating under the name Venture Egg.
+The Federal Court has frozen the assets of a Melbourne-based financial adviser operating under the name Venture Egg.
 This action follows serious allegations by ASIC, Australia’s corporate watchdog, that the adviser misused client funds and operated without the proper financial services licence.

 Venture Egg was acting as an authorised representative of Interprac Financial Planning Pty Ltd at the time the alleged conduct occurred.

-Importantly, Interprac is still listed as a current member of the Australian Financial Complaints Authority (AFCA).
+Importantly, Interprac is still listed as a current member of AFCA.
 This gives affected clients a valuable, but potentially time-limited, opportunity to lodge a formal complaint and seek compensation through AFCA.
 Once a financial firm ceases to be a member, AFCA can no longer investigate or take action against it.

 That’s why it’s essential to act quickly if you believe you’ve been impacted.